octember8/SMO-Kingdom-18/Kingdom 18 Implementation Guide.md

 <details>
 <summary>/SystemData/CheckpointFlagInfo.szs</summary>

 This file contains the checkpoint flag data for all kingdoms.
 Every kingdom has an associated .byml file in the root directory corresponding to every scenario.
 Duplicate one of these files and rename it to `FlagList_PuzzleWorldHomeStage_1.byml`.
 The .byml contains a `FlagList` array, where each entry contains a dictionary represents a checkpoint flag present in the scenario (if your kingdom has no checkpoints, this array can be left empty).
-These dictionaries contain a `FlagIdStr` element containing the stage obj ID of the checkpoint object, and a `Trans` element containing the position of the flag (with coordinate values multiplied by 100).
+These dictionaries contain a `FlagIdStr` element containing the stage obj ID of the checkpoint object, and a `Trans` element containing the position of the flag (with Spotlight coordinate values multiplied by 100).
 Add as many entries into the `FlagList` array as needed, and duplicate the created .byml for each scenario for the custom kingdom.
 </details>

 <details>